haristoyanov/decoupled-power/README.md

 This summary explains the relevant parts of the circuit from left to right.
 1. The transformer takes wall power (120V AC at 60Hz) and outputs 16V AC at 60 Hz.
 This is the input to the power supply.
-2. The diodes rectify the current, so that the top branch always has positive voltage and the negative branch always has negative voltage.
+2. The diodes rectify the current, so that the top branch always has positive voltage and the bottom branch always has negative voltage.
 3. The positive and negative voltage regulator ICs (TL1963A and LM2991, respectively) are supplied by the rectified AC, and decoupled using the capacitors to ground (filtering high-frequency noise and preventing output coupling to spikes or dips in the input AC).
 These output a DC voltage, with a shutdown (SHDN) indicator to show if they are working.
 4. The exact output voltage is determined by the voltage on the ADJ pin.
 The 13K/1K voltage divider sets an output voltage of ±16 V on each branch.
 5. The second stage of the circuit is powered by the ±16V.
 The first component is the 10V voltage reference IC (REF102), which outputs a more precise DC voltage than a voltage regulator.
 However, it only allows small current draw.